 Where To Eat And Drink

-Rendezvous Bistro also provide great fare.
+Rendezvous Bistro also provide great high-level fare.
 The Bunnery is a true breakfast staple in town, but get there early to beat the crowd.
 To capture the true spirit of the town, a stop at the Million Dollar Cowboy Bar is a must.
 Climb into a saddle bar stool and enjoy a drink at the bar while checking out the original western decor and woodwork.
 Snake River Brewery is one of the most hopping spots in town.
 The Silver Dollar Bar located in the Wort Hotel is also impressive with the entire bar top made of silver dollar coins.
 They often have live music at this spot.
 There really is no shortage of great places to eat and drink in Jackson.

 There’s so much to do when you visit Jackson!
-Checking out the famous antler arches is always popular and the town square generally has a variety of things including street fairs and western shoot outs during the summer months.
-Wildlife watching is always a great option too!
-The National Elk Refuge is also popular and offers sleigh rides in the winter.
+Checking out the famous antler arches is always popular, and the town square generally has a variety of things including street fairs and western shoot outs during the summer months.
+It is also a great spot to do a little retail therapy.